Why These Are the 25 Best Sales Books You'll Ever Need

 Core Idea: In large, complex sales, success is determined by asking the right questions correctly: Situation, Problem, Implication, and Need-Payoff.

 Why It's Not Rubbish: This is one of the few “old” books that remains essential.
-Based on one of the most extensive sales studies ever conducted, Rackham's work proves that trying to “close” a big deal will fail.
+Based on one of the most extensive sales studies ever conducted, Rackham's work demonstrates that attempting to “close” a major deal is often unsuccessful.
 Instead, you must guide the customer to their conclusion by asking questions that build value.

 7. Gap Selling by Keenan